 It requires a "management approach" under which segment information is presented on the same basis as that used for internal reporting purposes.
-Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision-maker who is responsible for allocating resources and assessing performance of the operating segments.
-The chief operating decision-maker has been identified as the executive directors who makes strategic decisions.
+Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision-maker (the "CODM") who is responsible for allocating resources and assessing performance of the operating segments.
+The CODM has been identified as the executive directors who makes strategic decisions.